Comparison · Revit MCP

 A lively ecosystem of free, open-source Revit MCP servers exists on GitHub — some very capable, exposing 100+ tools with full read/write.
 They’re excellent if you’re technical and happy to clone a repo, build it, edit your MCP client’s JSON config, and maintain it yourself.
 The trade-off is exactly that: setup effort, varying maturity, and community-only support.
 They’re Revit-focused.

-HMK Pilot takes the packaged route.
-One installer covers Revit, AutoCAD and Civil 3D — the only option here that spans all three — with 190+ read/write actions, one-click Claude Desktop / Claude Code setup (no JSON editing), a built-in in-Revit chat panel, and commercial support.
+Pilot AI takes the packaged route.
+One installer covers Revit, AutoCAD, Civil 3D and Navisworks — the only option here that spans all four — with 330+ read/write actions, one-click setup for Claude, ChatGPT, Cursor and Antigravity (no JSON editing, no runtime to install), a built-in in-Revit chat panel, and commercial support.
 Everything runs locally.
 You’re paying for convenience, breadth across apps, and a person to email — instead of building and maintaining it yourself.

 Which should you choose?